JimSeker/speech/README.md

 `legacy/` is older examples that are either depreciated or have been replaced by newer ones.

 `speech2text` (java) use the button to have it recognize the speech.
 It will list the top 5 results and speak the top result.
+It also has multilingual abilities (broken before API 33).

-It also has multilingual abilities (broken currently).
+`speech2text_kt` (kotlin) use the button to have it recognize the speech.
+It will list the top 5 results and speak the top result.
+It also has multilingual abilities (broken before API 33).

 `speech2textdemo` (java) use the recognizerIntent to get the speech2text engine and displays the top 5 results.